yiisoft/validator/docs/guide/built-in-rules-callback.md

 where:

-- `$value` is validated value;
+- `$value` is the validated value;
-- `$rule` is a reference to original `Callback` rule;
+- `$rule` is a reference to the original `Callback` rule;
 - `$context` is a validation context;
-- returned value is a validation result instance with errors or without them.
+- returned value is a validation result instance with or without errors.

 ## Using as a function

-An example of passing a standalone callable function to `Callback` rule:
+An example of passing a standalone callable function to a `Callback` rule:

 ```php
 use Yiisoft\Validator\Result;